CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 primary_storage: "nfsstorage"
 replica_storage: "nfsstorage"
 ```

+If you are using either Openshift or CodeReady Containers, you will need to set `disable_fsgroup` to 'true' in order to deploy the PostgreSQL Operator in OpenShift environments that have the typical restricted Security Context Constraints.

 For a full list of available storage types that can be used with this installation method, please review the [configuration parameters]({{< relref "/installation/configuration.md">}}).